Dan Ryan branch: Red Line South reconstruction project

 On November 3, 2011, local funding and $646 million in state funding was announced by Mayor Rahm Emanuel, Governor Pat Quinn, CTA President Forrest Claypool, several state lawmakers, and nearly a dozen aldermen, for a reconstruction project on the branch.
 Two options concerning the duration of construction were considered: a five-month duration with no service the entire time, or four years of weekend only work.
 The choice was for the five-month period and no services.

 On May 19, 2013, the Dan Ryan branch closed as part of the Red Line South Reconstruction Project which cost $425 million.
 With the branch being 44 years old, track conditions had been causing Red Line riders to experience longer travel times, overcrowded trains and a less reliable service.
 As part of the project, the Garfield, 63rd, and 87th stations were renovated and equipped with an elevator, making all Dan Ryan branch stations fully accessible for passengers with disabilities.
-During reconstruction, Red Line trains were rerouted on the South Side Elevated to Ashland/63rd while all Green Line trains were routed to Cottage Grove.
+During reconstruction, Red Line trains were rerouted on the South Side Elevated to Ashland/63rd while all Green Line trains were routed to Cottage Grove, with some evening rush hour trains terminating in the Loop.
 The newly reconstructed Dan Ryan branch and the nine stations reopened on October 20, 2013.

 Extension

-Proposals are currently underway to extend the Red Line south from 95th Street.
-The CTA developed nine different proposed routes, one of which includes routing the Red Line down the median of the Bishop Ford Freeway and another in the median of Interstate 57.
-During an alternatives analysis meeting on April 11, 2007, CTA narrowed further study down to five possible routes, two for bus rapid transit and three for heavy rail (rapid) transit.
-The two bus routes would travel south from the 95th/Dan Ryan terminal either down Halsted Street or Michigan Avenue, while the heavy rail routes left for consideration were the Halsted and Michigan corridors (either underground or elevated) as well as the Union Pacific Railroad corridor (elevated or trench), which would traverse southeastward toward the South Shore Line.
-In October 2008, the CTA commissioned a $150,000-study of an extension south from 95th Street to 130th Street in the community area of Riverdale.

-Alternatives

-In December 2008, at the Screen 2 presentation of the federally mandated Alternatives Analysis Study, the possible corridors and modes of transit were furthered narrowed down to either Halsted Street (Bus Rapid Transit or elevated Heavy Rail Transit) and the Union Pacific Railroad corridor (elevated Heavy Rail Transit).

-In December 2009, the CTA identified the Locally Preferred Alternative as the Union Pacific corridor.
-A map and description of the route are found here: Multiple Environmental Impact Studies will be carried out, and will determine exact alignments and design.